 August explained that in society, there is a belief that “we should always be ready.”
 Following up, August asked the audience “to focus on the body and in the body,” and explained several reasons why someone’s libido might have “left.”
 Among those reasons was depression, medication and more pressing medical conditions.

-“But, if you want to get your libido back … then we have to move forward, don’t look back.”
-August told the crowd, and then offered tips such as using lots of lube, being patient and incorporating sex toys into your bedroom time to ease the pressure and time.
+August offered tips such as using lots of lube, being patient and incorporating sex toys into your bedroom to ease the pressure and slow down the pace.

 He then delved into what he called a “cute little anagram” about the basics of anal sex: CLEAR.